steambird1/mindustry-c/README.md

 ### Different from C/C++

-- Initializer lists should be unwrapped (or, an initializer list will be considered a preprocessed pointer literal).
+- Initializer lists are recommended to be unwrapped and must be **non-empty (or the compiler will crash!)**.